 Designers have been mindful of the need to be respectful caretakers of the unique character, history and heritage of Karangahape Road.

-Auckland Transport and Auckland Council would like to thank locals for their patience and understanding as the work has temporarily changed the rhythm of the street, but on 11 June the first stage of that vision will be delivered.
+Auckland Transport and Auckland Council would like to thank locals for their patience and understanding as the work has temporarily changed the rhythm of the street, but in June the first stage of that vision was delivered.

-At a dawn blessing, civic opening and walk-through, mana whenua, Karangahape Road champions, business leaders and contributing artists will join Minister for Transport Michael Wood, Mayor Phil Goff and other dignitaries to officially open the enhanced street.
+At a dawn blessing, civic opening and walk-through, mana whenua, Karangahape Road champions, business leaders and contributing artists joined Minister for Transport Hon.
+Michael Wood, Mayor Phil Goff and other dignitaries to officially open the enhanced street.

 “The elements brought to the design by mana whenua enrich the streetscape and pay tribute to the character and history of this much-loved area,” says Mayor Goff.